The Peano-Baker series: Introduction

-The solution of \eqref{Cauchy} is still unique when $[A(t),A(s)]\ne 0$ for $t\ne s$, but the solution is then given by the Peano-Baker series (PBS); see \cite[Sec.~16.5]{I}, \cite[Sec.~7.5]{FDC} or \cite[Sec.~1.3]{B} for background.
+The solution of \eqref{Cauchy} is still unique when $[A(t),A(s)]\ne 0$ for $t\ne s$, but the solution is then given by the Peano--Baker series (PBS); see \cite[Sec.~16.5]{I}, \cite[Sec.~7.5]{FDC} or \cite[Sec.~1.3]{B} for background.
 This approach goes back to Peano (1888; see \cite{P}), and was further developed by Baker (1905; see \cite{Baker}).
 Baker's paper also contains a more detailed account of the history of this approach.
 The PBS is well-known in principle, but not widely known, and appears mainly in engineering textbooks; compare \cite{B,K,FH} for examples.
 Quite frequently, it is used in a purely formal manner (without convergence considerations), and it is also sometimes claimed \cite{R} that it is of little practical use for the solution.
 However, as one can learn from the biographical sketches of Delone in \cite{Del}, one should neither discard analytical tools nor believe repeated claims without evidence.
 In fact, when new problems surface, many (old) tools turn out to be more useful than expected.

-It is thus the purpose of this short note to summarise the elementary properties of the Peano-Baker series and to give a simple and self-contained account.
+It is thus the purpose of this short note to summarise the elementary properties of the Peano--Baker series and to give a simple and self-contained account.
 In particular, we do not restrict ourselves to the abstract fundamental system (or matrix solution), but discuss its explicit series expansion with convergence.
-The need for it came up in the context of a problem in mathematical population genetics; see \cite{US} for details.
-We add two little examples to demonstrate that it can be used explicitly as well.
+The need for it came up in the context of a problem in mathematical population genetics; see \cite{US} for details and \cite[Sec.~6]{BS-bio} for a recent treatment in this context, with the transposed notation more common in probability theory.
+We add two little examples to demonstrate that the PBS can be used explicitly as well.